• Skip to primary navigation

 Jump to Recipe·Print Recipe

-This quick & easy creamy cucumber avocado gazpacho is vegan, gluten free and no cook!
-It comes together in your blender in less than 10 minutes.
-Perfect for a light summer appetizer or side dish.
+This quick & easy creamy cucumber avocado gazpacho comes together in your blender in less than 10 minutes.
+It's perfect for a light summer appetizer or side dish.

 overhead view of vegan cucumber avocado gazpacho in bowls